SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Tables/Table_component.md

 ### Filtering & highlighting

-In the *Layout* tab for this component, the *Column filters* option is available, which allows you to highlight cells based on a condition.
+In the *Layout* tab for this component, the *Conditional coloring* option is available, which allows you to highlight cells based on a condition.
 You can configure this option as follows:

 - If the column you want to use for highlighting contains values for which a specific range can be specified, select the column, indicate the range to be highlighted, select the range and then click the color icon on the right to specify a highlight color.
 Multiple ranges can be indicated for one column, each with a color of its own.